Anna Hasselborg: Personal life

-Hasselborg is married to Mathias Hasselborg (né Eriksson), and has one daughter.
+Hasselborg is married to Mathias Hasselborg (né Eriksson), and has one daughter and one son.
 She comes from a family of curlers including father Mikael, uncle Stefan, brother Marcus and cousin Mio.
 She lives in Solna, a suburb of Stockholm.

 Grand Slam record

 Hasselborg and her rink became the first women's team to win a career "Grand Slam" (winning all four 'majors') when she won the 2022 Players' Championship.